|

 performance in 2003 shot him up the rankings to number 10 but since

-emigrating to Baku, he has slipped to 31.
+emigrating to Baku, he has dropped out of the rankings.

 |